two-cats-in-a-trenchcoat/jalcore/README.md

-# MiniPU
+# The JBAT1
-Soft CPU design for all your processing needs.
+Virual CPU design for all your processing needs.